fizyk/pyramid_fullauth/docs/source/advanced.rst

 .. seealso::
-   For more information about additional settings that could be included in your AuthTktAuthenticationPolicy as well as how to set optimal values for timeout and reissue_time please see http://pyramid.readthedocs.org/en/latest/api/authentication.html#pyramid.authentication.AuthTktAuthenticationPolicy.
+   For more information about additional settings that could be included in your AuthTktAuthenticationPolicy as well as how to set optimal values for timeout and reissue_time please see :class:`~pyramid.authentication.AuthTktAuthenticationPolicy`.

    .. warning::
       **callback** setting is already defined by registerlogin as :meth:`pyramid_fullauth.auth.groupfinder`.